Collision of two solitons for $1d$ Nonlinear Schrodinger Equation with the same mass: Introduction

 Concerning the study of the interaction between solitons for Nonlinear Schrödinger models, there exist previous works.
 In \cite{perelman}, Perelman studied the collision between a large soliton and a small soliton and concluded that the solution doesn't preserve the two solitons' structure during a finite long-time interval after the collision.
 In the article \cite{holmerlin}, Holmer and Lin studied the interaction between two solitons with the same mass for the model \eqref{cubicnls} having the same or opposite phase.
+Concerning collision between solitons of Nonlinear Schrödinger models having high speed, see the article \cite{sigcoll} by Salem, Fröhlich, and Sigal.
 In this paper, using the methods from \cite{second}, \cite{third}, we are going to analyze the collision of two identical stable solitons of \eqref{NLS3} having low differences in their speeds.

 Since similar methods were used by the author in \cite{third} in a non-integrable one-dimensional nonlinear wave equation, we believe the method used in this paper has applications in a large set of one-dimensional nonlinear dispersive models.
 The mathematical research of the collision phenomena between solitons hasn't been restricted only to Schrödinger models.
 In the articles \cite{stabcol} and \cite{collision1}, Martel and Merle studied the collision between two solitons for the quartic $gKdV,$ they proved in \cite{collision1} that no solution of the quartic $gKdV$ is a pure two multi-soliton, and the collision is inelastic and the $H^{1}$ norm of the error in the approximate two solitons solution is of order cubic in the speed of the two solitary waves before the collision, see Theorem $1$ from \cite{collision1}.
 Moreover, in \cite{munozin}, Muñoz studied the collision between two solitons of different sizes for $gKdV$ models and obtained that the collision is inelastic when the model is non-integrable, see also \cite{munozkdv2} for information about the collision between solitons for slow-varying $gKdV.$ In \cite{second} and \cite{third}, the author studied the collision between two solitons denominated kinks for the one-dimensional nonlinear wave equation known as the $\phi^{6}$ model.
 Moreover, the main result of the paper \cite{third} is similar to Theorem \ref{main}, the collision preserves the two solitons' structure and the energy norm of the defect can be of order $O(v^{k})$ for any $k\in\mathbb{N}$ when $v>0$ is small enough, where $v$ is the incoming speed of the solitons before the collision.
 Furthermore in \cite{collisiondidier}, we also cite the recent work of Pilod and Valet in the description of the collision of two nearly equal solitary waves for the Zakharov-Kuznetsov partial differential equation in dimensions $2$ and $3.$ Before, we move to the next section, we need to consider the following notation. \begin{notation} For any function $f:\mathbb{R}\to\mathbb{C},$ and any real functions $\zeta,v,\gamma:\mathbb{R}\to\mathbb{R}$ we denote